gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/faqs.md

     .build();
 ```

-For more related information on filtering, see the Gaffer 1.x [Filtering Guide](https://gchq.github.io/gaffer-doc/v1docs/getting-started/user-guide/filtering.html).
+For more related information on filtering, see the [Filtering Guide](filtering.md).

 ## Second Hop